fivequarters/fusebit.io/README.md

 post_slug: string | This prop will set the slug of the post, if omitted the slug will be generated from the title.

 tags: string[] | The list of tags you want to set to an article, **'post' is always required when creating a blog post**.
+If you want the tag to be hidden from the tab bar, add the `:hidden` suffix to the tag, for example: ["post", "crypto:hidden"]

 post_date_in_url: boolean | When setting this prop you can define if you want a date path in your url or not.
 If omitted defaults to `false`.